All cards

 -

-Chase Sapphire ReserveChase · VisaThe Sapphire Reserve is the premium tier of Chase's Ultimate Rewards ecosystem at $795 a year, designed for travelers who book through Chase Travel and want a lounge network to back up the math.
+Chase Sapphire ReserveChase · VisaThe Sapphire Reserve sits at the premium tier of Chase's Ultimate Rewards ecosystem at $795 a year, built for travelers who book through Chase Travel and want a lounge network behind the math.

-American Express Gold CardAmexThe Amex Gold is the dining and groceries earner that pays for its $325 fee through credits and the highest non-promotional supermarket rate of any premium card.
+American Express Gold CardAmexThe Amex Gold is built around dining and groceries, and it carries the highest non-promotional supermarket rate of any premium card.

 Annual fee $325Welcome offer 100,000 points -

-Chase Freedom UnlimitedChase · VisaThe Freedom Unlimited is the workhorse no-annual-fee card that quietly earns 1.5% on everything plus elevated rates on dining, drugstores, and Chase Travel.
+Chase Freedom UnlimitedChase · VisaThe Freedom Unlimited is a no-annual-fee workhorse that earns 1.5% on everything, with elevated rates on dining, drugstores, and Chase Travel.

 Annual fee $0Welcome offer $200 -

-Chase Freedom FlexChase · MastercardThe Freedom Flex is Chase's rotating-category cash-back card, no annual fee, with 5% on a quarterly category that changes through the year.
+Chase Freedom FlexChase · MastercardThe Freedom Flex is Chase's rotating-category cash-back card, with no annual fee and 5% on a quarterly category that changes through the year.

 Annual fee $0Welcome offer $200 -

-Blue Cash Preferred Card from American ExpressAmexBlue Cash Preferred is the suburban-grocery-and-streaming card: 6% cash back at U.S.
+Blue Cash Preferred Card from American ExpressAmexBlue Cash Preferred is the suburban grocery and streaming card, earning 6% cash back at U.S.

 Annual fee $95Welcome offer $300 -